neuronsimulator/nrn/neuron/nmodl/nmodl2.rst

 Description:
-    These names, which should be declared elsewhere as ASSIGNED or PARAMETER variables,
+    These names, which should be declared elsewhere as :code:`ASSIGNED` or :code:`PARAMETER` variables,
     become global variables instead of range variables.
-Notice here that the default for a PARAMETER variable is to become a global variable whereas the default for an ASSIGNED variable is to become hidden at the user level.
+Notice here that the default for a :code:`PARAMETER` variable is to become a global variable whereas the default for an :code:`ASSIGNED` variable is to become hidden at the user level.

-Nonspecific_Current
+.. nonspecific_current:

+Nonspecific Current
 ~~~~~~~~~~~~~~~~~~~